datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:4f71d1f1a0
 ## How can I edit a file?

 Unix has a bewildering variety of text editors.